Ssmaragda03/CIDOCtripleExtraction/README.md

 The backend logic is implemented using **Java Servlets**.
 Servlets are responsible for handling requests from the frontend, processing entity and relation extraction workflows, and returning the corresponding results.

-The project includes servlet-based functionality for:

-The backend of the application is implemented using Java Servlets.
 The following servlets are used in the project:

 - `ChatGPTAPI.java`